irtalla/2011-nov9-usf/Project1/README.md

 A little inelegant, but straightforward enough.
 Two values will be -1, and one value will be a positive integer.
 This can be designated client-side.
 And we don't need more join tables or request types!

 One interesting observation is that almost every attribute of a pitch is a target for a query.
 This makes sense, as pitches are the main product.
 But it is an interesting observation.

+Testing is another issue.
+In the previous project, tests depended on a database administrator (me) initializing tables from a separate UI (DBeaver).
+This time around, I used the @order annotation to specify the execution of DAO unit tests.
+Generally, the strategy is: add -> query | update -> delete.
+This should make test suites self-contained.

 ### Authentication and User Session
 I chose a multi-page front-end.
 After sign-in, I needed a way to save the user information, so